idfive/Developer-Documentation/docs/back-end/drupal/drupal-environment.md

 ##### Example setup

-- Development, Staging, and Production environments set up on server.
+- Separate Development, Staging, and Production environments set up on server.
 This normally takes the form of three separate folders on the server, each with a fully functioning codebase, file system, and Database.
 - Code repository set up on github, bitbucket, or similar.
 - CI/CD chosen/enacted, to auto deploy certain branches (usually dev/stg/master) to respective environments on server.
 - An easy way to import/export Database and files of each site.
 This is used most often in the form of pulling DB/files prod > dev, which we need to do almost every time we make updates/add new features/etc.